michaeldai1006/cis600-term-project/README.md

 4. Open constants.py with Notepad or similar editor.
 Change TODAY_MONTH and TODAY_DATE to today's month and date.
 This project currently works for 2020 only.

 ### Sentiment Analysis
 VaderSentiment and textblob are tested on both our manually marked 500 tweets and Stanford Sentiment140 Data Set.
-VaderSentiment has a better performance, so it is used for this sentiment analysis part. "sentiment_main.py" includes tests on the two analysis package (vaderSentiment and textblob), whole tweets analysis and daily tweets analysis.
-Output file locations will shown on the screen after the program finishes.
+VaderSentiment has a better performance, so it is used for this sentiment analysis part. "sentiment_main.py" includes tests on the two analysis packages (vaderSentiment and textblob), whole tweets analysis and daily tweets analysis.
+Output file locations will be shown on the screen after the program finishes.

-Run "sentiment_main.py" under "Data Processing/data_processing/sentiment_analysis" directory for sentiment analysis.
+1. Run "sentiment_main.py" under "Data Processing/data_processing/sentiment_analysis" directory for sentiment analysis.

 ### Choropleth Map
-Choropleth Map shows the density of tweets on a New York State map.
-The darker, the
+Choropleth Map shows the density of tweets on a New York State map (the blue map).
+Darker color on the map means more dense tweets there are.
+Red map is the confirmed case map, green maps are income map and population maps.

-Run "geo_main.py" under "Data Processing/data_processing/geo_analysis" for geo visualization preparation.
+1. Run "geo_main.py" under "Data Processing/data_processing/geo_analysis" for geo visualization preparation.
-Open "covid19_ny_ChoroplethMap_SingleDay.ipynb" under "geo-analysis/Covid10_NY" directory with Jupyter Notebook (Other IDEs may cause unexpected errors).
+2. Open "covid19_ny_ChoroplethMap_SingleDay.ipynb" under "geo-analysis/Covid10_NY" directory with Jupyter Notebook (Other IDEs may cause unexpected errors).
 Jupyter Note Book can be download from: https://jupyter.org/

 ### Word CLoud with R
 1. Install RStudio.